Analysis | Trump’s path to electoral victory is disappearing. So are his legal avenues.

 - Arizona — 1.6 percent (11)

 Wisconsin’s vote count is done, so that’s a final margin.
-Biden’s leads in Nevada and Pennsylvania, though, are expected to grow given where the remaining votes are coming from — potentially to well more than 1 percentage point in each.
-Biden’s lead could also grow slightly in Georgia, though there are only 8,000 ballots left to count, so the final margin will be razor-thin.
-And Arizona is the one state in which Trump is currently gaining ground, which means that could be very close as well.
+Biden’s leads in Nevada and Pennsylvania, though, are expected to grow, given where the remaining votes are coming from — potentially to well more than 1 percentage point in each.
+Biden’s lead could also grow slightly in Georgia, though there are 8,000 ballots left to count, so the final margin will be razor-thin.
+And Arizona is the one state in which Trump is currently gaining ground, which means that could be very close, as well.

 If Pennsylvania winds up being decisive, as analysts currently believe it will, Trump would need to overturn the results in three of the other states just to get to a tie, and four of them to get to a win.

 The closest states would then be Georgia, Wisconsin and Arizona, with all of them potentially decided by less than one percentage point.
 Combined, they have 37 electoral votes — exactly the number Trump would need to overturn to make the race a 269-269 tie.
-He’d also need to overturn Nevada to get to a majority of electoral votes.
+He would also need to overturn Nevada to get to a majority of electoral votes.

 The math becomes easier if Pennsylvania could somehow be overturned, but Trump would still need the results in at least two more states to also be overturned.